dbt-labs/docs.getdbt.com/website/snippets/_config-description-general.md

-General configurations provide broader operational settings applicable across multiple resources.
-These include enabling or disabling resources, tagging, database and schema specifications, and operational settings like pre-hooks and post-hooks.
-These can also be set in the project file, property file, or within the resource file.
+General configurations provide broader operational settings applicable across multiple resource types.
+Like resource-specific configurations, these can also be set in the project file, property files, or within resource-specific files.